-The 2010 Haitian earthquake complex response extensively effort relied on knowledge management systems (KMS) describes as social media technologies such as wikis and collaborative workspaces as the main knowledge sharing mechanisms.
+The 2010 Haitian earthquake complex response effort relied extensively on knowledge management systems (KMS) describes as social wikis technologies such media as and collaborative workspaces as the main knowledge sharing mechanisms.
 This example also points to the specific focus of a KMS with knowledge sharing, reuse, and decision-making features.
-It asserts that knowledge was maintained in these systems.
-However, important research questions remain unanswered regarding social media as knowledge management systems (Yates, & Paquette, 2011).
+It asserts that knowledge was maintained in these However, important research systems. questions remain unanswered regarding social media as knowledge management systems (Yates, & Paquette, 2011).